knasim/Advanced-Lane-Finding/README.md

 [image11]: ./output_images/polynomial.png "Second Order Polynomial"
 [image12]: ./output_images/lane-lines.png "Lane Lines Identified"

+### The Code
+The main program is in the file befittingly named `main.py`.
+There is another file `function.py` that has supporting functions used by the main program.

 ### Camera Calibration

 The code for this step is contained in (main.py lines 30-38).